 Intropaste Side Effects

-Note: This page contains information about the side effects of barium sulfate.
-Some of the dosage forms included on this document may not apply to the brand name Intropaste.
+Note: This document contains side effect information about barium sulfate.
+Some dosage forms listed on this page may not apply to the brand name Intropaste.

-Applies to barium sulfate: cream, enema, kit, liquid, paste, powder for suspension, suspension, tablet
+Applies to barium sulfate: oral cream, oral paste, oral powder for suspension, oral suspension, oral tablet.

-In addition to its needed effects, some unwanted effects may be caused by barium sulfate (the active ingredient contained in Intropaste).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, barium sulfate (the active ingredient contained in Intropaste) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - constipation (severe, continuing)